Uzbekistan Tours for Solo Travelers

 Uzbekistan Uncovered

-miriam, traveled in August
+Bettina, traveled in October

 Shared yurt stays in the Kyzylkum Desert and communal dinners in Sentyab village unite travelers aged 30+.
 Samarkand's Registan Square and Bukhara's 900 monuments become collective memories.
 Optional single rooms available in most hotels.